Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Related work

 \section{Related work}

-Gr\"obner basis computation is the key part of SIAN~\cite{hong_sian_2019}.
-For a definition of Gr\"obner basis, see \Cref{def:gb}. \cite{buchberger_theoretical_1976} presented the first algorithm to solve the challenge of finding the basis of polynomial systems.
-This solution can be resource heavy~\cite{mayr_complexity_1982} and depends on many factors, such as selection strategy for polynomials~\cite{giovini_one_1991}.
-The improvement of the algorithm itself came from the works of Faug\`ere, whose F4~\cite{faugere_new_1999} and later F5~\cite{faugere_new_2002} are a tremendous success.
-The key idea of algorithms such as F4 is to take advantage of the tools from linear algebra.

-The analysis of connection between weights and homogenization of ideals appeared in~\cite{faugere2013complexity} and later in more detail in~\cite{faugere2016complexity}.
-Homogeneous ideals are an intriguing special case of inputs for a Gr\"obner basis algorithm.
-In the mentioned works, weights were used as a homogenization tool.
-We have observed in the motivating example of eq. \ref{eq:motiv_example} above that a weighted ordering can break homogenization, offering large benefits.
+The analysis of connection between weights and homogenization of ideals appeared in~\citep{faugere2013complexity} and later in more detail in~\citep{faugere2016complexity}.
+Homogeneous ideals are an intriguing special case of inputs for a Gr\"obner basis algorithm { because of the additional structure~\cite[Section~10.2]{BWbook} and because it has been proven to lower the overall complexity of the F5 aglrotithm~\citep{faugere2013complexity, faugere2016complexity}}.
+In the mentioned works, weights were used as a homogenization tool, { e.g., there are systems that can be homogenized by raising variables to the power given by a choice of weights.} { However, we} have observed in the motivating example~\eqref{eq:motiv_example} above that a weighted ordering can break homogenization, offering large benefits.